Optimize Kafka Streams Topologies in Confluent Platform

 streams.start();

-Since we’re changing the key with the KStream.selectKey() method, a boolean flag indicating a reparititon may be required.
-Note that the repartition doesn’t happen automatically after changing the key in a Kafka Streams application.
+Because you change the key with the KStream.selectKey() method, Kafka Streams sets a boolean flag indicating that a repartition might be required.
+The repartition doesn’t happen automatically after changing the key in a Kafka Streams application.
 A repartition is performed only when an operation requires the potentially changed key.

-From the previous example, Kafka Streams creates three repartition topics, since we’re performing three operations – two KStream.groupByKey() and one KStream.join() – requiring the key after we have potentially modified the key on the original stream.
+From the previous example, Kafka Streams creates three repartition topics, because you perform three operations – two KStream.groupByKey() and one KStream.join() – requiring the key after you have potentially modified the key on the original stream.
 It’s worth noting at this point that using KStream.map, KStream.transform, and KStream.flatMap always sets the “needs repartition” flag even if you don’t physically change the key, so if you know that you don’t need to change the key, use the KStream.xxxValues options instead.

 Finally, due to the scope of the topology change with respect to repartition topics, when enabling optimizations, a rolling upgrade isn’t possible.
 You must stop all instances of your application.
-Since there could be a small amount of data left unprocessed in the merged repartition topics, we recommend using the Streams Reset tool to cleanup your previous application, and start the new one from the beginning to reprocess your data.
-Otherwise, there may be a small amount of missing records.
+Because there could be a small amount of data left unprocessed in the merged repartition topics, you should use the Streams Reset tool to clean up your previous application, and start the new one from the beginning to reprocess your data.
+Otherwise, there might be a small amount of missing records.